snz16/final_project/README.md

 # CS 3013 - final_project
-I collaborated with my classmate to make a pill popping app for our final project
+I collaborated with my classmate, kattrujillo1016, to make a pill popping app for our final project.

 Functionalities:
 - Track amount of consumption